Muoio117/Muoio117.github.io/docs/products/animtools.md

 ![PerAnimationEditableResult](/assets/gifs/PerAnimationEditableResult.gif){width="80%" align="center" class="gif-with-border"}

+##### <span style="color: #5A84D4;">Edit Condition</span>
 This freedom comes with another thing to consider, at least in the case of C++ implementation.
 That is, what about the `EditCondition` meta property?
 When a property is per-Animation editable, using the standard `EditCondition` will apply a blanket effect to all per-Animation editable properties displayed in the Per-Animation Settings grid.
+![PerAnimEditCondition](/assets/gifs/PerAnimEditCondition.gif){width="60%" align="right" }
 Often, however, we may desire the state of one (or more) per-Animation property to affect another per-Animation property in a granular way.
 Hence, the `PerAnimEditCondition` is introduced.
 For example, the below code snippet is taken from the `Blend Anim Ends` Operation (i.e. `UATBlendAnimEndsOperation`).
-![PerAnimEditCondition](/assets/gifs/PerAnimEditCondition.gif){width="60%" align="right" }

 ```cpp hl_lines="8"
     /** The generic target for blending.